 Sorry to all my distributor buddy's but we all know it is true...LOL!!!!

-Based on my own personal experience, I have found the BEST nuggets of information which have propelled my own personal career in the solar industry have come from one of two places.
+Based on my own experience, I have found the BEST nuggets of information that have propelled my career in the solar industry have come from one of two places.
 Fortunately for you, I'm not afraid to share my secret.

 #1 Solar Trade Conventions

-Okay, okay before you roll your eyes and start telling me about how every convention you've ever gone to was filled with a bunch of nonsense booths with people trying to sell you stuff you don't need, hours of walking around in circles and more money spent on getting you there than your company made while you were gone, I completely here you!
+Okay, okay before you roll your eyes and start telling me about how every convention you've ever gone to was filled with a bunch of nonsense booths with people trying to sell you stuff you don't need, hours of walking around in circles, and more money spent on getting you there than your company made while you were gone, I completely hear you!

 And in general, I would TOTALLY agree!
 But strangely, I find myself feeling less jaded about one particular convention; SPI (Solar Power International).
 Yes, it isn't cheap, yes there is A LOT of walking and yes there is a spattering of booths not worth your time.
 But overall, there has not been one time that I have bitten the bullet and made the commitment to attend, that I left regretting my decision.